ballerina-platform/ballerina-distribution/examples/azure-functions-hello-world/azure-functions-hello-world.md

 # Azure Functions - Hello world

-This example demonstrates how to expose a simple echo function in Azure Functions.
+This example demonstrates how to write a simple echo function in Azure Functions.

 For more information, see the [Azure deployment guide](https://ballerina.io/learn/run-in-the-cloud/function-as-a-service/azure-functions/).